bengolder/gh-svg/README.md

 ## The Current State of this Software

+_March 7th, 2012 ---_ The export now supports arbitrary attributes, giving priority to ids and classes.
+I tested the attributes to see how well they could handle unicode text, just to be sure it wasn't creating another little ascii unicode death trap.
+I created a component for inputting css, javascript, and wrapping everything in html.
+I'm still not sure how NURBS curves should be handled, but for now it will default to approximating them with polylines to an input tolerance (which seems to work pretty well for illustration purposes).
+The whole thing runs pretty slow.
+It seemed to break down when writing only about 884 moderately complex polylines.

-_Fabruary 27th, 2012 ---_ I've now created some simple Dot and Polyline export
+_February 27th, 2012 ---_ I've now created some simple Dot and Polyline export
 examples.
 They are a little slow, but they work fine.

 _February 5th, 2012 ---_ I just made this repository for the project, and expect to